-For those of you just getting into airbrushing and are over whelmed with what type of paint you should use??, First have to define what you are painting?
+For those of you just getting into airbrushing, it can be overwhelming to now what type of paint to use.
+First, define "what you are painting?"
 Textile, Plastic, Automotive etc. Some paint is substrate specific.
 Createx is the best all around paint you could invest your money into and eliminate the need for stocking several different systems.

-However, If you're painting textile's, I prefer Aqua Flow's white and black. for some reason the tip dry on these two colors is less than any other brands, especially the white.
+Notice, If you're painting textile's, I prefer Aqua Flow's white and black.
+For some reason the tip dry on these two colors is less than any other brands, especially the white.

 Createx can be clear cloated with almost any type.
-I've used Urethane, water based, cut in clear, and schlack rsins over createx with great results on surfaces requiring a sturdy top coat. as far as shirts, etc. a basic heat set will get the job done for color fast, Although I reccomend a clam style heat press for best results, especially on thicker garments like denim, a good clothes iron and a run through the dryer on high setting gives an adequate result as well.
+I've used Urethane, water based, cut in clear, and schlack rsins over createx with great results on surfaces requiring a sturdy top coat.
+As far as shirts, etc. a basic heat set will get the job done for color fast, Although I recommend a clam style heat press for best results, especially on thicker garments like denim, a good clothing iron and a run through the dryer on high setting gives an adequate result as well.

 For the following 2 methods let garment dry before heat setting, you can speed up the process by using a hair dryer.

-" Pro Tip - using a hair dryer during the application of paint, particularily with white highlights, will help build up the pigment to over power the underlying color."
+" Pro Tip - using a hair dryer during the application of paint, particularly with white highlights, will help build up the pigment to over power the underlying color."

 and Shop for Airbrush supplies and acrylic airbrush paint systems on my Art Supplies/Shop for paint link.